sunkumx/sunkumx/README.md

 Welcome to my digital garden!

-I'm a Senior Data Scientist passionate about leveraging advanced analytics and modeling techniques to drive impactful business outcomes.
+I'm a Data Scientist passionate about leveraging advanced analytics and modeling techniques to drive impactful business outcomes.
 I spend my days exploring the realms of machine learning, statistical analysis, and data visualization.
 This repository is a space where I nurture my ideas, share knowledge, and collaborate with others.
 Feel free to wander through my projects, explore my thoughts, and engage in conversation!

 **🚀 Technical Skills**